katredford/BBCM.programsDB/README.md

 update on update: I concur! 😆

 **TO DO**
-- Render Login, ActivityForm on web (done)
+- Render Login, ActivityForm on web
 - Style components
 - Login (logout- if available)
 - Post a new-activity